MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-configure-security-settings.md

 ## View your security policies

-To view your security policies, use one of the procedures in the following table:
+To view your list of security policies, use one of the procedures in the following table:
 <br/><br/>

 | Portal | Procedure |